appacademy/job-search-guide/weeks/01/D4/day_four_overview.md

 - What are the steps for BFS on a graph?
 - Why do we need a DNS?
+* How does DNS work?
 - Is Javascript a single-threaded language?
 Explain (Hint: This may not be a yes or no question)
 - In which order do the React Lifecycle methods (including the optional ones) run?
 - In which lyfecycle methods should you make asynchronous fetches for data?
 - In which lyfecycle methods can you call `setState`?
+- What lifecycle methods get called in the mounting phase?
+What are the use cases for each of those methods?

 ## Practice

+* **UPDATE EXISTING CARD** What's the event loop?
+How does it work?

 **The learning goals are designed so that they can be used as Flash Card questions.
 Practice for at least 30 minutes today.**

 ### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
 * Do 1 Leetcode or Hackerrank Problem